OverlordAkise/darkrp-addons/README.md

 Free DarkRP Addons I made (first made for Eternity RP, RIP)

 ** DO NOT REUPLOAD MY ADDON! **
 ** Copyright 2024 OverlordAkise.
-It is not allowed to upload this content on on steam except by the Steam Account OverlordAkise **
+It is not allowed to upload this content on steam except by the Steam Account OverlordAkise **

 For a screenshot of the addons visit [https://luctus.at](https://luctus.at)